Description

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
 However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'

-• The compounded annual growth rate (CAGR) over 5 years of Bond ETF Rotation Strategy is 7.6%, which is greater, thus better compared to the benchmark AGG (-0.2%) in the same period.
+• Looking at the compounded annual growth rate (CAGR) of 7.6% in the last 5 years of Bond ETF Rotation Strategy, we see it is relatively greater, thus better in comparison to the benchmark AGG (-0.5%)

-• During the last 3 years, the annual performance (CAGR) is 3.6%, which is larger, thus better than the value of -2% from the benchmark.
+• During the last 3 years, the annual return (CAGR) is 3.5%, which is higher, thus better than the value of -2.2% from the benchmark.

 Volatility: